- Health Care, Drugs & Insurance

 Side Effects of Aspirin Use

 Aspirin inhibits the COX-1 enzyme as well as the COX-2 enzyme.
 COX-1 stimulates the production of prostaglandins that maintain the mucus layer inside the stomach.
-This mucus layer protects the stomach lining from being attacked by the hydrochloric acid and digestive enzymes that are present in the stomach cavity.
+The mucus protects the stomach lining from being attacked by the hydrochloric acid and digestive enzymes that are present in the cavity of the stomach.
 Without enough mucus in the stomach, a person taking aspirin may develop an inflamed stomach lining (gastritis) and ulcers (sores) on the lining.

 Another function of COX-1 is to stimulate blood platelets to make thromboxane A2.
 This chemical triggers platelets to stick together around a wound, starting the clotting process.
 Since aspirin inhibits the production of COX-1, it also inhibits blood clotting.
 Wounds on the stomach lining and elsewhere may bleed more freely during treatment with aspirin.